phlowdotdev/phlow/site/docs/examples/simple-flows.md

 - Shared utility functions
 - Logic that spans multiple files

-**Use New Module Syntax for:**
+**Use Structured Module Syntax for:**
-- New projects and flows
+- Clear separation of module and parameters
 - Better tooling support
 - Consistent code style
-- Future-proof implementations
+- Complex module configurations

-**Use Legacy Module Syntax when:**
+**Use Direct Module Syntax for:**
-- Migrating existing flows gradually
+- Concise, readable flows
-- Working with legacy codebases
-- Quick prototyping with familiar syntax
+- Quick prototyping
+- Simple module calls
+- Familiar YAML structure

 ## When to Use Simple Flows